 The moisture is your biggest enemy here in cutlet making.
 When you fry the cutlets, the water inside these cutlets gets heated and tries to escape the cutlets as steam or air.
 More and more time you take to fry the cutlets more and more water transforms into steam and then air and tries to expand and escape. so whenever there is a week spot on your breadcrumb coating, your cutlet is going to split open from that weak spot so it can expand and the moisture can escape.

-- First, getting a low moist cutlet mixture is very important.
-Read the next section to find out how to reduce the moisture from the mixture.
+- You have to make a cutlet that is not too moist.
+Read the next section to find out to reach the right consistency of the mixture.

 - Use somewhat coarse breadcrumbs rather than powdery ones.
 If you can’t find good thick breadcrumbs make sure you coat the cutlets TWICE with the breadcrumb mixture.